-For general reference and understanding you may wish to reference the fund facts for two funds we use in our practice as an example to demonstrate how these fees are reported. *Please note these numbers listed below are from the Fund Facts documents dated July 2014, the most recent for the purposes of this post.
+For general reference and understanding you may wish to reference sample fund facts as an example to demonstrate how these fees are reported.

-Under fund expenses, you will see the TD Monthly Income Fund Lists the MER as 1.47% and the TER as 0.01% for total fund expenses of 1.48%.
+Under fund expenses, you will see the TD Dividend Growth FF.pdf Lists the MER as 2.03% and the TER as 0.01% for total fund expenses of 2.04%.

-You will see the CI Signature Global Income and Growth Fund lists the MER as 2.44% and the TER as 0.15% for total fund expenses of 2.59%.
+You will see the Manulife Strategic Dividend Bundle.pdf lists the MER as 2.28% and the TER as 0.06% for total fund expenses of 2.34%.